moroz/bitcoin-rpc-go/script.md

 On the other hand, if you use a new address every time you accept a payment, it becomes much more difficult for others to spy on your business.

 Using disposable addresses is also convenient from the developer's perspective.
-There is always exactly one address for each payment request, so when a payment arrives, you can very easily verify the payment against the order data in your database.
+There is always exactly one address for each payment request, so when a payment arrives, it's very easy to find out what the payment is for. you can very easily verify the payment against the order data in your database.

 A downside of this approach is that with a lot of fragmented wallets and addresses, it becomes difficult to spend the money you have received.
 You can solve this by consolidating all that money in a single wallet.
 This approach is called sweeping, and I will cover it in another video.